Snijderfrey/hrv_metrics/README.md

 The data processing uses functions from https://github.com/Snijderfrey/pyPreprocessing, so that needs to be available.
+Aditionally, Pandas, Numpy and Scipy are used.

 Is in a very early develpment stage and only very limited metrics are calculated.